motivepick/blockhead-game-web-app/README.md

 Before pushing, consider running `set -x CI true; npm run build` (in Fish) to ensure the build will succeed in GitHub Actions.

+You can also run tests with `npm test`.